-With a the closing of borders as the world ‘stays at home’, this time seem particularly poignant as we maintain social distancing during the Covid 19 crisis to protect each other and our health services.
-Never has the world seemed so silent of the sound of human movement as during the Spring/Summer 2020.
+With a the closing of borders as the world ‘stays at home’, this time is particularly poignant as we maintain social distancing during the Covid 19 pandemic to protect each other and our health services.
+Never had the world seemed so silent of the sound of human movement as during the Spring 2020.

 The connection we have to landscape and place is at the heart of my work and the question ‘What We Value-What We Miss’, formed the basis of my research and exhibition Places, Spaces, Traces for Gypsy Maker 4 in terms of the relationship we have to ‘identity’ and ‘place’.
 What would you value enough to bring with you if forced to leave your home, and what you would miss if you had to leave it behind?
 In these strange times, these simple words have equal resonance now we find our lives restricted of movement and not able to see friends or family to share a cuppa or pass the time.

-A treasured flowering plan, one young man I spoke to recently talked of missing his grandmother’s garden and roses in Iran.
+A treasured flowering plant, one young man I spoke to recently talked of missing his grandmother’s garden and roses in Iran.

 The everyday household things cups, saucers and tea things that connect you to family.